 In this article, we discuss common situational and lifestyle factors that play a role in deciding if an extended warranty is right for your used car.
-You can start researching costs right away by reaching out for free, personalized quotes from some of our top recommended providers.
+You can start researching costs right away by reaching out for free, personalized quotes from some of our top recommended providers, listed above.

 Used Car Warranties